Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 # An anonymous version of factorial

-Our first step here is going to be to try to puzzle out how to write an anonymous recursive function.
+Our first step is going to be to try to puzzle out how to write an anonymous recursive function.

 Without recursion, this task is generally quite simple.
 Here is a function named `double`, to apply some value to the function we first reference it by name and apply a value (Instead of a standard Python function `def`, I’ve assigned a lambda expression to a variable.
 It just makes the transformation into an anonymous function very simple).